PrototypeZone/ceng153/old/tech153lab01.md

 ## 2. Providing access to your work

-1. At the command prompt run the command chmod g+r pun.c e.g.:
+1. At the bash shell run the command chmod g+r pun.c e.g.:
 ```shell
     chmod g+r pun.c
 ```